Free consultation 402-431-9000

 Nebraska law imposes a four-year statute of limitations for most personal injury claims.
 Wrongful death cases require filing within two years.
 Missing these deadlines permanently bars recovery regardless of case merit.

 Early legal representation protects your rights during insurance company investigations.
 Adjusters often contact injury victims before they understand the full value of their claim.
 Statements made without legal counsel can reduce compensation later.
-A Bellevue accident attorney evaluates your case, handles all communications with insurers, and gathers evidence while it remains accessible.
+A Bellevue personal injury attorney evaluates your case, handles all communications with insurers, and gathers evidence while it remains accessible.

 What Types of Personal Injury Cases Do Bellevue Lawyers Handle?

-Pedestrian and Bicycle Accidents
+Pedestrian Accidents

 How Does Nebraska’s Comparative Negligence Law Affect Your Claim?